A “Postcard from Nowhere,” side one: found in Indianapolis Marion County Public Library Digital Indy Collection

 The company did not convert to gas-powered delivery trucks until around 1914 or 1915 and at one time owned as many as 110 horses and mules.
 Two particular mules, Kate and Queen, became local celebrities.
 The two mules, used in advertisements for Polar Ice, pulled an old-fashioned carriage at the head of the parade that opened the baseball season every year.
 The city held a downtown parade in honor of the two mules upon their retirement in 1928, and when Queen died in 1938, the Indianapolis Star declared the mules “a sort of civic institution, symbol of an era in the development of Indianapolis.”

 Dithmer also seems to have been a bit of a firebrand.
-One story of his antics — a spat between Dithmer and Indianapolis Chief Inspector of Weights and Measures, Isidor Wulfson — is brilliantly retold by H.I.’s own Libby Cierzniak here (with additional postcard views).
+One story of his antics — a spat between Dithmer and Indianapolis Chief Inspector of Weights and Measures, Isidor Wulfson — is brilliantly retold by HI contributor Libby Cierzniak here (with additional postcard views).

 Tell us in the comment box below:

-– Do you have memories of the Polar Ice Company?
+What else do you know about the Polar Ice Company?